crackx02/Wireframe/README.md

 This appears to be an issue with the game's physics engine implementation.
 Might be fixed in a future mod update.
 - Terrain and some static object's collisions are not visualized.
 Again, an implementation issue.
 Might be fixed in a mod update.
+- The visualization jitters when moving around.
+This is because the visualization is not interpolated between ticks.
+May be fixed in a mod update.